fortisq/it_inventory/README.md

 - Insights on assets with expiring warranties
 - Information on upcoming software subscription renewals
 - Visual representation of inventory data

+### System Health

+The System Health feature allows administrators to:
+- View the current status of the application
+- Monitor database statistics and health
+- Check the versions of dependencies
+- View system information such as CPU cores, memory usage, and uptime

 ## Billing System